 In that popular sketch, Macdonald portrays Burt Reynolds, who insists that an exasperated Alex Trebek (played by Will Ferrell) refer to him as Turd Ferguson.
 Insisting, "It's a funny name," Macdonald's character frustrates his host with incorrect answers and the wearing of a giant foam cowboy hat that appears out of nowhere.

 Back on the real-life "Jeopardy!" set, Trebek approached Lavin about her unorthodox response.
 "Alex asked me who Turd Ferguson was," Lavin told TODAY.com.
 "I was like, 'He's from the SNL skits about you.'
 He was like, 'Oh, I haven't watched them in awhile.'"

 Contestants who are all but guaranteed to win or lose often take amusing liberties with their Final Jeopardy contributions.
 Last year, comedian Ari Voukydis did so by drawing an arrow that pointed to himself and asking the world, "Who is this handsome gentleman?"

-Lavin taped her "Jeopardy!" episode last month, but the Bronx, New York, resident was not allowed to reveal the outcome to anyone outside the studio, as she'd signed a non-disclosure agreement.
+Lavin taped her "Jeopardy!" episode last month, but the Bronx, New York, resident was not allowed to tell anyone outside the studio the outcome, as she'd signed a non-disclosure agreement.
 "I had to keep it on the [down low] for a few weeks," she told TODAY.com.
 "It was pretty tough to keep quiet but so worth it."

 The moment went viral online soon after Wednesday's broadcast.
 Twitter, in particular, rejoiced.